psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 PyCon US hired ASL interpreters from [Silent Visual Media](https://www.silentvisualmedia.com) to provide sign language during the talks.

-We appreciate the level of care and attention by PyCon US staff to ensure everyone fekt welcomed.
+We appreciate the level of care and attention by PyCon US staff to ensure everyone felt welcomed.

 #### MicroPythonistas